w0rd-driven/beatseek/documentation/specification.md

 3. scan - Scan module
    1. Build an enumerable of ID3 tags.
    2. For each tag, create album then create each artist.
-   3. When artist is complete, send check artist name event.
+   3. When artist is complete, send verify artist name event.

-Check should also be a named GenServer.
+Verify should also be a named GenServer.

 1. start message
    1. Run on startup?
-   2. Set `is_checking` conditional to lock and prevent multiple full system checks.
+   2. Set `is_verifying` conditional to lock and prevent multiple full system verifications.
-   3. Run full check algorithm.
+   3. Run full verify algorithm.
-2. check artist name message
+2. verify artist name message
    1. For each album returned, String.jaro_distance to try to match each name in the database.
    2. Add missing album with `is_owned = false`.
    3. Send notification, if within a year it should be a new release otherwise a found.
-3. check - Check module
+3. verify - Verify module
    1. Does Spotify library handle retries?
 Exponential backoff?
 Caching?
 Req does so much and it could potentially be trivial to handle OAuth.